 Director General (DG):

 The Constitution of UNIDO stipulates that the Director General is the chief administrative officer of the Organization who is accountable to its policymaking organs.
 Subject to the directives of the policymaking organs, the Director General has the overall responsibility and authority to direct the work of the Organization.
 The Director General is appointed by the General Conference upon recommendation of the Board for a period of four years.
-The current Director General, Kandeh K. Yumkella (Sierra Leone), assumed office in December 2005 and was reappointed by the thirteenth session of the General Conference for a second term in office on 7 December 2009.
+The current Director General is LI Yong (People's Republic of China).

-The Office of Internal Oversight Services, Office of Legal Affairs, Office for Change and Organizational Renewal, Evaluation Group and the Focal Point for Ethics and Accountability are independent units reporting directly to the Director General.
+Office for Strategic Planning, Coordination and Quality Monitoring, Office of the Special Adviser, Office of Legal Affairs, Office for Independent Evaluation, Office of Internal Oversight Services, and Focal Point for Ethics and Accountability are independent units reporting directly to the Director General.

 Deputy to the Director General (DDG):